 - Use the top cover when printing with heat sensitive materials such as ABS and HIPS.

 - When you prefer to use Simplify3D as slicer software instead of ideaMaker, you will need an FFF profile of the Pro2.
-This profile is not yet available in Simplify3D or on their website.
-We have it available, let us know if you want it and we’ll send you the profile.
+Please reach out to Raise3D for a Simplify3D profile.

 - You can manually adjust the z-offset quickly by adjusting the knob (left side of the print bed) indicated on the picture below.